How to use condoms for maximum pleasure and effectiveness

 All of the above are all latex condoms; I don't currently know of a non-latex model with an expanded end for those who have a latex allergy, but they may be available.

-The other advantage of the Pleasuremax is that it is available at reasonable prices, usually less than 50 cents each in small quantities, and less than 30 cents each in larger quantities; currently, Undercover Condoms at Amazon.com has the best pricing.
+The other advantage of the Pleasure Me is that it is available at reasonable prices, usually around 50 cents each in moderate quantities.

 Copyright by Michael Rios.
 Please feel free to pass this along, but include my name as author.